traxon99/maze_controller/README.md

 - **First Run:** Robot explores and maps the maze
 - **Second Run:** Robot uses the map to solve the maze efficiently
+- **Backup:** Wall-Follow Oversimplified Backup to be used if all else fails

 ## Notes